dashroshan/coding-contests-companion/CONTRIBUTING.md

 | database | The mongo.js contains all the database operations, and the schema folder contains the document schemas |
 | utility | The contests scraping.js file fetches the latest contest details from various platforms, contest message.js file sends the contest notifications, and problem message.js file send the daily problems |

+# Setup Instructions

+## 1. Local Setup

+Clone this repository and install all required dependencies using `npm install`

-## config.json
+## 2. Create config.json File

 A config.json file present in the same location as the index.js file contains all the bot secret configurations and hence not available publicly on this repo.
-You need to create one and update the testing_x attributes in the below format:
+The format is given below.
+You need to create one and update the following: `guildId`, `clientIdTest`, `tokenTest`, `mongourlTest`

 ```json
 {